-- 5.5.2 The County will enact Responsible Subdivision and Development Practices through the establishment of policies and procedures that give due regard to federal, provincial, and municipal requirements and that promote community vitality. - (a) Subdivision and development proposals shall meet the requirements under the Municipal Government Act, the Subdivision and Development Regulation, and the applicable provisions under the County's Land Use Policy at the discretion of the relevant Authority. - (b) The County shall ensure that the distribution and timing of future development coincides, and is contiguous with, infrastructure improvements. - (c) The County shall ensure that both subdivision and development meet or exceed the standards outlined within the County's General Municipal Servicing Standards.
-Standards should be reviewed and updated along with other County regulatory policies to coincide with innovations in the industry. - 5.5.3 Proposals the incorporate an ecosystem approach that follows Eco-Logical concepts and components consistent with provincial regulation, Land Use Policies, and other applicable statutory plans will be supported. - (a) Developers and service providers are encouraged to incorporate Ecosystem-Based Mitigation in infrastructure projects to capitalize on meaningful conservation priorities and opportunities that may be vanishing or becoming prohibitively expensive over time, increasing the cost-effectiveness of the mitigation. - (i) ecosystem-based mitigation is hereby defined as, the process of restoring, creating, enhancing, and preserving habitat and other ecosystem features in conjunction with or in advance of projects in areas where environmental needs and the potential environmental contributions have been determined to be greatest. - (b) Simultaneously, advanced mitigation should be targeted to fulfill regulatory requirements early on in the development of infrastructure projects, ensuring efficient project delivery by avoiding costly delays that can sometimes occur with permitting processes. - (c) Eco-Logical ecosystem approach goals to shall be met when developing infrastructure, which are: - (i) conservation: Protection of larger scale, multi-resource ecosystems; - (ii) connectivity: Reduced habitat fragmentation; - (iii) predictability: Knowledge that commitments made by all parties will be honored: that the planning and conservation agreements, results, and outcomes will occur as negotiated; and
+- (b) The County will develop and implement an Economic Development Master Plan to encourage, promote, and support a competitive, diverse, and adaptable local economy that creates a hospitable and attractive environment for businesses and encourages growth. - (c) The County will develop and implement a Cultural Master Plan that provides an understanding and appreciation of the County's history and culture, including features such as historic sites, sites of local significance, and any notable structures.
+The Plan is to promote and protect heritage places, which provide a strong sense of identity and place. - (d) The County will develop and implement an Environmental Management Plan supportive of the guiding principles outlined within the MDP.
+The Plan should identify, prioritize and establish management practices for sites of environmental significance within the County. - 5.5.2 The County will encourage Responsible Subdivision and Development Practices through the establishment of policies and procedures that give due regard to federal, provincial, and municipal requirements and that promote community vitality. - (a) Subdivision and development proposals shall meet the requirements under the Municipal Government Act, the Subdivision and Development Regulation, and the applicable provisions under the County's Land Use Policy at the discretion of the relevant Authority. - (b) The County shall ensure that the distribution and timing of future development coincides, and is contiguous with, infrastructure improvements. - (c) The County shall ensure that both subdivision and development meet or exceed the standards outlined within the County's General Municipal Servicing Standards.
+Standards should be reviewed and updated along with other County regulatory policies to coincide with innovations in the industry.

-- (iv) transparency: Better public and stakeholder involvement at all key stages in order to establish credibility, build trust, and streamline infrastructure planning and development. - (d) Subdivision and development proposals should incorporate Eco-Logical concepts and components promote an ecosystem approach to comprehensively manage land, water, and biotic and abiotic resources to equitably promote conservation and sustainable use in all newly developed and adopted statutory plans. - (i) changing priorities, opportunities and threats should be accommodated over time and across landscapes through an adaptive feedback loop that includes: - 1.
+- Amended by Bylaw 19-20 - 5.5.3 Proposals that incorporate an ecosystem approach that follows Eco-Logical concepts and components consistent with provincial regulation, Land Use Policies, and other applicable statutory plans will be generally supported. - (a) Developers and service providers are encouraged to incorporate Ecosystem-Based Mitigation in infrastructure projects when addressing cost-effectiveness of mitigation and/or reclamation. - (b) Simultaneously, advanced mitigation should be targeted to fulfill regulatory requirements early on in the development of infrastructure projects, ensuring efficient project delivery by avoiding costly delays that can sometimes occur with permitting processes. - (c) Eco-Logical ecosystem approach goals to shall be met when developing infrastructure, which are: - (i) conservation: Protection of larger scale, multi-resource ecosystems; - (ii) connectivity: Reduced habitat fragmentation; - (iii) predictability: Knowledge that commitments made by all parties will be honored: that the planning and conservation agreements, results, and outcomes will occur as negotiated; and - (iv) transparency: Better public and stakeholder involvement at all key stages in order to establish credibility, build trust, and streamline infrastructure planning and development. - (d) Subdivision and development proposals should incorporate Eco-Logical concepts and components promote an ecosystem approach to comprehensively manage land, water, and biotic and abiotic resources to equitably promote conservation and sustainable use in all newly developed and adopted statutory plans. - (i) changing priorities, opportunities and threats should be accommodated over time and across landscapes through an adaptive feedback loop that includes: - 1.
 Integrated Planning, for determining regional ecosystem conservation priorities. - 2.
-Mitigation Options, these are recommended approaches that may be used to offset adverse impacts. - Performance Measurements serve to assess whether the outcomes met the goals of conservation, connectivity, predictability and transparency as infrastructure projects addressed in the ecosystem approach are completed.
+Mitigation Options, these are recommended approaches that may be used to offset adverse impacts. - 3.
+Performance Measurements serve to assess whether the outcomes met the goals of conservation, connectivity, predictability and transparency as infrastructure projects addressed in the ecosystem approach are completed.